mrc-g/BitMRC/README.md

 + Decrypt/encrypt and sign everything
 + Calculate pow.
 + It does propagate inventory elements
++ There is a random delay when propagating inv different from node to node (0.1 to 2.1 sec) this should prevent some minor attack

 But it cannot:
 + Read/Send broadcast.